adminion/adminion/README.md

 	$ cd adminion && sudo npm install

 ## Start the game server
-You can either run app.js directly using node:
+You can either run `app.js` directly using node:

 	$ node app.js

-or, you can define your own startup script for logging and such:
+or, you can define your own startup procedure within `adminion.sh`:

 	$ sudo ./adminion.sh